X1X71/Active-Directory-Windows-Server/README.md

 After the server reboots, verify that Active Directory is functioning properly:

-   1.Open Active Directory Users and Computers:
+   1. Open Active Directory Users and Computers:

    -Open the Server Manager.